 Amendments to the Duties of Employees at Work

 According to the OHS Amendment Bill 2020, employees, at work, shall comply with the following:

 - To take reasonable care for his or her own health and safety as well as any other persons who may be affected by his or her acts and/or omissions.

 - Relating to any duty or requirement imposed by his or her employer or any other person by this bill to co-operate with such employer or person to enable that the duties and/or requirements is complied with.

 - Carry out a lawful order that is given to them and obey the health and safety rules as well as procedures which are laid down by his or her employer, or anyone authorised thereto by his or her employer, in the interest of health as well as safety.

-- Where a situation is unsafe or unhealthy, and it comes to the attention of the employee, he or she must, as soon as practicable, report such a situation to his or her employer or to the health and safety representative in his or her workplace, or a section thereof, who will subsequently report it to the employer.
+- Where a situation is unsafe or unhealthy, and it comes to the attention of the employee, he or she must, as soon as practicable, report such a situation to his or her employer or to the OHS representative in his or her workplace, or a section thereof, who will subsequently report it to the employer.